MelancholicMelon/chingemu/README.md

 - client team

-initilization stage
+initilization stage (see the previous section)

 - define variables to be defined in client
 - define and initialize all variables by calling getters.

-In rendering, (depending on your UI design)
+In rendering

 - please put a button for starting new game.